hodakl099/taj_akar_android/README.md

 Features
 Property Browsing: Users can browse a wide range of properties, filter based on preferences, and view detailed property information.

-Booking System: A streamlined booking process, allowing users to reserve properties directly through the app.
+Booking System: A streamlined booking process, allowing users to reserve properties directly through the app

-User Reviews and Ratings: Features for users to leave reviews and ratings for properties, enhancing trust and community engagement.
+User Reviews and Ratings: Features for users to leave reviews and ratings for properties, enhancing trust and community engagement

 Interactive Maps: Integration of maps for easy location tracking and property searching.
 Architecture
 Frontend: Developed with Jetpack Compose, offering a modern approach to building native Android UIs with a focus on reactive and interactive design elements.